 You might be excited about your money-saving move and searching through catalogues and websites to find the perfect furniture, but no matter how good the deal is, it’s better to hold off until you’re there.
 After all, you don’t want to be adding to the bulk of your move.
 Save the home shopping spree until after you’ve got everything in your new house!

 Moving vans can charge an extortionate price, and if you can avoid it, it’s best to do so for the sake of your pocket.
 Your first point of call should be family or friends who have a van you can use, and if you’re only moving somewhere local, you should see if you could get most of your items moved from several car journeys.
 If you need a van, you can hire a van in Tamworth here, allowing you or a friend to drive your items yourself.
 It’ll save you the hefty fee of movers!

 Research the best time for you to move home.
 Moving on the weekends is generally to be avoided.
 If you must go with a moving van, this is when they are most busy, so their prices will have spiked.
 Pick early or mid-week to avoid paying extra.

 5: Ask around

-Boxes can be surprisingly expensive, and if you have a lot of possessions, the price can add up.
+Boxes can be surprisingly expensive, and the price can add up if you have a lot of possessions.
 Ask your friends, family, and neighbours if they have spare boxes you could use for your move.
-You could get creative when it comes to packing, using your clothes for any fragile items, and using boxes you already own to pack up your belongings.
+You could get creative with packing, using your clothes for any fragile items and using boxes you already own to pack up your belongings.

 6: Leave clean

 You don’t want to waste any food, so plan your meals a week before you move to use up all your cupboard and fridge ingredients.
-You want to minimise the amount of food you’ll be taking with you, so this may mean you get creative with your recipes!
+You want to minimise the amount of food you’ll take with you, so this may mean you get creative with your recipes!